 The Ratio is the factor between the width of the narrow bar and the width of the wide bar in your barcode.
 For example, enter 3 if you want your wide bar to be three times as wide as your narrow bar.

 Narrow Bar

-This parameter determines the width of the narrowest bar of your barcode (and affects the width of your barcode proportionally).
-For GS1 barcodes, this affects the size (height and width) of your barcode proportionally.
+This parameter determines the width of the narrowest bar of your barcode.
+In some cases (for example GS1 DataBar barcodes) this affects the size (height and width) of your barcode proportionally.